 Case 1 – Paw Assay for thigh-identification conditions as a cause of eccentricity situations in Static Induction Motors AC

-this essay, performed with the engine running under normal operating conditions, It aims to identify the existence of leg-thigh conditions that often are the source of the static eccentricity between iron AC induction motors.
+this essay, accomplished, common vibration analyzer and the engine is running under normal operating conditions, It aims to identify the existence of leg-thigh conditions that often are the source of the static eccentricity between iron AC induction motors.
 That way, intended to eliminate excess vibration that this problem may generate, increasing life two components, preventing unscheduled stops due to premature deterioration or even breakage of some of the engine components or coupling union.

 Case 1 Example test performed on an engine

 An engine running at 2964 presented rpm vibrations above the established limits for this type of equipment.
 The results of vibration analysis in electric motors observed that predominated in the spectrum the second harmonic frequency of the electrical network (100 Hz).
 The filtered amplitude had a value 6,7 mm/s RMS. this feature, illustrated in Figure 1, It is caused by an eccentricity static condition in the air gap.

 Figure 1 - frequency spectrum recorded during routine measurement

 After loosening the first motor paw, We observed that there were no major changes in the spectral characteristics, namely, the amplitude of frequency 100 Hz (Figure 2).